• Skip to primary navigation

 photo of the scone dough before shaping

-Form the scones
+Form the Scones

 Once the mixture resembles the photo above, turn the dough out onto a well-floured surface (or pastry slab) and form into a round circle about 8-9” in diameter.